dusk-gg/dusk/docs/docs/playtesting/best-practices-gameplay.md

 There's many non-English players on Rune so you increase your game's chances of success if you internationalize it by translating all text.
 The biggest non-English audiences on Rune speak Spanish, Russian and Portuguese so translate your game into those languages.

-Description of your game is already [auto-translated](../publishing/game-info#game-title-and-description).
+The description of your game is already [auto-translated](../publishing/game-info#game-title-and-description).

 ### Use Rune Avatars {#avatars}